SAP-samples/btp-ai-sustainability-bootcamp/prerequisites/prerequisites_win.md

 # SAP AI Core exercises - Windows

-These instructions are for MacOS or Linux users.
+These instructions are for Windows users.
 If you are a Windows user, please check out Windows instructions [here](./prerequisites.md).

 ## Prerequisites